The Wisconsin Indian Education Association invites you to Save the Date!

 The 2017 Conference includes early extended programming thanks in part to a partnership between The Disproportionality Technical Assistance Network or “The Network”, which is a multi-tiered system of compliance activities and improvement supports to address racial disproportionality in special education and the Wisconsin Indian Education Association.
 On May 11, The Network will hold a training workshop at The Pointe Hotel in Minocqua.
 Additionally, on May 11, the Lac du Flambeau Healthier Community Action Team (HCAT) presents the Lac du Flambeau Health & Wellness Expo “Wii-Jii ‘Idiiwin: We Are Doing This Together”.
 Each year, the LdF tribe’s programs, departments and Lakeland area businesses gather at Lake of the Torches Convention Center to showcase their offerings.
 The Expo offers information, networking opportunities, presentations, and plenty of great raffles and door prizes throughout the day.
 The event takes place at the Lake of the Torches Resort Casino Convention Center in Lac du Flambeau on May 11.

 Make sure to set aside this important date on your calendar!
 The 2016 conference set attendance records and drew people from across the country.
 The 2017 conference promises to be just as big and just as exciting as last year’s.
 Some of Indian Country’s biggest names will once again partner with WIEA to bring the latest news, information and opportunities in American Indian and Alaskan Native education directly to you!
-Click here for the tentative conference agenda.
+2017 Conference “Mino-Ayaa ‘Idiiwin: Let’s Be Healthy Together” Agenda.

-Other scheduled events include a welcoming ceremony; workshops/presentations both days; Native youth film festival on May 12; WIEA Conference Pow-wow at Lakeland Union High School in Minocqua on May 12; pontoon history tours on May 13; color run/walk on May 13; and an awards banquet and special comedy show by nationally renown Native comedian Tito Ybarra at Lake of the Torches in Lac du Flambeau on May 13.
+Other scheduled events include a welcoming ceremony; keynote addresses; workshops/presentations both days; Native youth film festival on May 12; WIEA Conference Pow-wow at Lakeland Union High School in Minocqua on May 12; pontoon history tours on May 13; color walk/run on May 13; and an awards banquet and special performances by Woodland Sky Native American Dance Company, International Singer-Songwriter Sofia Jannok and comedy show by nationally renown comedian Tito Ybarra at Lake of the Torches in Lac du Flambeau on May 13.
+The conference benefit show tickets can be purchased the WIEA’s booth at the Lac du Flambeau Wii Jii ‘Idiiwin: We Are Doing This Together Health & Wellness Expo at Lake of the Torches Resort Casino Convention Center in Lac du Flambeau on May 11 or at the door on the night of the show, Saturday, May 13.
+Tickets are $10 for youth and students 18 years of age and under and $20 for adults.
+There will be two performances by Tito Ybarra: a clean version and 18+ show.
+All proceeds go to the Wisconsin Indian Education Association!

 The 2017 WIEA Conference will feature keynote addresses by Ahniwake Rose, Executive Director, National Indian Education Association; Dr. Ricky White, Superintendent, Circle of Life Academy, White Earth, MN; Mr. Justin Kii Huenemann, President & CEO, Notah Begay III Foundation and member of the Navajo Nation; and Mr. James Bouché, Ed.
 S., Principal/District Administrator, Lakeland Union High School, Minocqua, WI.